RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/modules/dynamic-modules.md

 ## End admin usage

-To use REGARDS modules in the IHM, you first need to configure `Application layout` and sections.
+To use REGARDS modules, you first need to configure `Application layout` and sections.
 Then you will be able to load modules inside sections with custom configuration if required.

 ## Module list